Theory of coupled neuronal-synaptic dynamics: Dynamical Mean-Field Theory

-The boundary between regions of plasticity-induced chaos and global quiescence meets the axis $g = 0$ at the smallest value of $k$ for which this equation has a solution in $\chi$, which is $k \approx 2.02$.

-We now examine the uniqueness of chaotic solutions for ${g < 1}$.
-Due to the U-shaped form of $y(s)$ for ${g < 1}$, there are two solutions of $y(s) = k$ when $k$ is greater than its critical value: one with small variance and small $s$, and one with large variance and large $s$ (Fig.~\ref{fig:g_less_one}D, upper dashed line).
-As ${g \rightarrow 1^-}$, the small-variance solution vanishes, as will be derived in Sec.~\ref{subsec:goneboundary}, while the large-variance solution remains finite.
-For ${g > 1}$, $y(s) = k$ has a unique solution (Fig.~\ref{fig:g_less_one}D, $g = 1.1$ line), and the large-variance solution with ${g < 1}$ is obtained via deformation from such a solution.
-Due to its inaccessibility via the deformation procedure, we did not realize the small-variance solutions with ${g < 1}$ in simulations.
-If such solutions are genuinely chaotic, we expect them to be rapidly destabilized in finite-size networks due to their proximity to the basin of attraction of the trivial fixed point.
+Due to the U shape of $y(s)$ for ${g < 1}$, $y(s) = k$ has two solutions for $k$ larger than its critical value: one with large $s$ and $C(0)$, the other with small $s$ and $C(0)$ (Fig.~\ref{fig:plasticity-induced-chaos}(c), upper dashed line).
+As ${g \rightarrow 1^-}$, the small-$s$ solution vanishes (Sec.~\ref{subsec:transition-g-less-one}) while the large-$s$ solution remains finite.
+For ${g > 1}$, $y(s) = k$ has a unique solution whose deformation to $g < 1$ gives the large-$s$ solution (Fig.~\ref{fig:plasticity-induced-chaos}(c), $g = 1.1$ curve).